 Look at what God did then.
 Jesus.

-In time we have gotten past some blame and anger, we have adjusted to a new life after September 11.
+In time we have gotten over blame and anger, we have adjusted to a new life after September 11.
 That ability is another gift from above.

 So, do we really have to remember?

 I move through my days loving my husband, caring for my children, and treasuring my life.
 I pray to God when times are good for Him to prepare my heart for the bad times that are coming.
 Days like today, when my Daddy's doctor gives us news that's not so good, and surrounding all that - it's September 11.

 My friend S. has to remember.
 Today I sit and watch her cry for those families and we remember together.